DaPhysikist/CSE110_Lab1/index.md

 [About Me](#more-about-me) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [My Programming Interests](#my-programming-interests)

-Here is a picture of me with my PC in the background:
+Here is a picture of me with my PC in the background:<br>
 ![Picture of Pranav](pictures/IMG_7519.jpg)

 ## My Programming Interests